root-project/web/manual/physics_vectors/index.md

    lr.GetComponents(d,d+16); // Get 16 components of a LorentzRotation.
    TMatrixD(3,4) m;
    Transform3D t;
-   t.GetComponens(m);        // Fill 3x4 matrix with components of t.
+   t.GetComponents(m);        // Fill 3x4 matrix with components of t.
 {% endhighlight %}

 You can use the `GetComponents()` and `SetComponents()` methods with a signature based on iterators or by using any foreign